microsoft/PlanetaryComputerDataCatalog/etl/README.md

 # Data Catalog ETL

 The ETL process fetches remote Jupyter notebooks and converts them to HTML files ready to be integrated into the Data Catalog app.
+Markdown (.md) files can also be downloaded and converted to HTML during the Webpack build process.

 ## Dependencies